Top R&B and Soul Songs New Zealand

 40

-I Love You Too cover
+I Got You (I Feel Good) cover

 Best radio stations for R&B / Soul